hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ---
 ### Introduction

 How you query your database matters.
-Whether you are running a webpage, an analytic platform, or a data processing job, the efficiency of your queries directly impacts its performance.
+Sloppy queries can bring your website to a halt.
+Effective queries can make your big data analytic platform run fast.

-In this article, we will look at some optimization techniques that I use when database performance becomes an issue.
+ This article shares tips I use to make database queries work better.
-I certainly don't know all the tricks out there.
-We will cover those that actually helped me solve problems in production applications.
+I don't know all the tricks out there.
+We will explore those that actually helped me solve problems in production applications.
-For now, we will focus only on tabular databases that support SQL–probably the most common group.
-Moreover, we will look primarily into techniques that don't require modifying the database.
+For now, we will cover only tabular databases that support SQL–the most common group.
+Moreover, we will focus on techniques that don't change the database.

 If you want to run the examples yourself, go to [this](https://github.com/hrubanj/database-playground) repository and follow its README.